wokujr/LandingPageCMS/README.md

 This Rails CMS porject that using react and redux typescript as template and make some settings easier
 <br /> <br />

-there are might be different branch depend on what im working <br /> Ruby version 3.2.2 <br />
+there are might be different branch depend on what im working <br /> <br />
+Ruby version 3.2.2 <br />
 rails version 7.0.7.2 <br />
 gem version 3.4.18 <br />